Garden Gate Installation Cost

 Can I Hang a Garden Gate Myself?

-Planning permission will apply in the following circumstances:
+Planning permission will usually only be required in the following circumstances:

-- If the gate is over the height of 1000mm and is going to be installed next to a highway or public footpath
+- If the gate is over 1000mm high and installed next to a highway or public footpath

-- If the height of the gate is over 2000mm at other areas of your property
+- If the gate is over 2000mm high elsewhere on your property

 - If your property is a listed building